MuhammeEsmail/social-App/README.md

 # 🌐 Social App API (Express.js + MongoDB)

-A RESTful API for a basic social media platform built with **Express.js**, **MongoDB**, and **JWT** authentication.
-Supports user accounts, following/unfollowing, creating posts, liking/unliking, and comments.
+Built a real-time for a social platform with Node.js, Express.js, and MongoDB.
+Supports user authentication, posts, comments, likes, and send and receive friend request  functionality , with clear request/response patterns and scalable service logic.

 ---